QR3.4.3 What is a Photon?

 QR3.2.3 The Medium of Light

-A wave, by definition, is a vibration that spreads in a medium, so what moves when light does?
-It is said that the electromagnetic field does, but that movement isn’t physical.
-Given no physical ether, current physics has to just declare that:
+A wave, by definition, vibrates in a medium, so what moves when light does?
+It is said that the electro-magnetic field does, but that movement isn’t physical, so physics just declares that:

 … we accept as nonexistent the medium that moves when waves of quantum mechanics propagate.”
 (Laughlin, 2005), p56.